 |

-OUR HISTORY AND OUR THOUGHT We started doing research and development
+OUR HISTORY AND OUR THOUGHT We started doing research and

-with neural networks in the 80s and obviously the Multilayer Perceptron with
+development with neural networks in the 80s and obviously the Multilayer Perceptron with Error Back Propagation algorithm was the

-Error Back Propagation algorithm was the most used model in the first years
+most used model in the first years of activity.
+In those years there were no

-of activity.
-In those years there were no BIG-DATA and the best that could be
+BIG-DATA and the best that could be obtained to do pattern recognition tests

-handwritten digits.
+on images was the set of MNIST handwritten digits.
 The most we could have as an

 accelerator for our 33MHz Intel 386DX was an ISA card with a DSP (Digital

-Signal processor): being the DSP designed to calculate FFT (Fast Fourier Transform),
+Signal processor): being the DSP designed to calculate FFT (Fast Fourier

-and this feature allowed to speed up the operations on the single neuron.
+up the operations on the single neuron.
 Intel

-386SX and an ISA board with DSP (Digital Signal Processing) We developed alternative and
+386SX and an ISA board with DSP (Digital Signal Processing) We developed alternative and additional

-overcome local minima.
+minima.
 We dreamed of giving the image pixels

 directly to the network, assuming to use at least ten Hidden layers: there